HoroTW/GPU-Screen-Recorder/README.md

 the fps remains at 30.

 # Installation
-gpu screen recorder can be built using [sibs](https://git.dec05eba.com/sibs) or if you are running Arch Linux, then you can find it on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
+Run `./build.sh` or if you are running Arch Linux, then you can find gpu screen recorder on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
 Recording monitors requires a gpu with NvFBC support (note: this is not required when recording a single window!).
 Normally only tesla and quadro gpus support this, but by using [nvidia-patch](https://github.com/keylase/nvidia-patch) or [nvlax](https://github.com/illnyang/nvlax) you can do this on all gpus that support nvenc as well (gpus as old as the nvidia 600 series), provided you are not using outdated gpu drivers.

 # How to use